hooriajami/SMART/README.md

 - MATLAB 2014b or later release
 -	Terrain Analysis Using Digital Elevation Models (TauDEM) software developed by David G. Tarboton.
 The link to download the TauDEM package is (http://hydrology.usu.edu/taudem/).
 The command line version of TauDEM is used in SMART and users do not need ArcGIS license to use this software.

+## SMART Code Information:
+- SMART is written in MATLAB.
+The terrain processing steps are performed using the command line version of the TauDEM.
+- The unsaturated zone hydrologic model, U3M-2D, is written in C#.
+The compiled version of the model is provided with the toolkit.

 ## License